Probabilistic deconstruction of a theory of gravity, Part I: flat space

 Can we clearly state the significance of general, non-extremal values of the dilaton in the bulk spacetime, and also of the spacetime itself, relative to the quantum theory?
-And lastly, what kind of observables or expectation values in the quantum theory are relevant to answering these questions?
+And lastly, what kind of expectation values in the quantum theory are relevant to answering these questions?

 Effectively, we would like to ``deconstruct" gravity in this example, i.e. arrive at a sufficiently new understanding of it such that we can reproduce Einstein's equations from our knowledge of the quantum theory of the boundary.
 In our investigations, we have found this goal can be achieved by building bridges between quantum theory and notions in probability theory and stochastic processes, the latter crucially having to do with \textit{dynamics} of probabilites.